 To grant the service account the Compute Engine Admin role, run the following command:

 gcloud projects add-iam-policy-binding $PROJECT \ --member serviceAccount:$NODE_SA_EMAIL \ --role roles/compute.admin

-To grant the Storage Object Viewer role:
+To grant the Storage Object Viewer role, run the following command:

 gcloud projects add-iam-policy-binding $PROJECT \ --member serviceAccount:$NODE_SA_EMAIL \ --role roles/storage.objectViewer

 To learn how to grant service accounts access to private images stored in Container Registry, see Granting IAM permissions.